 Here’s basic information for the 2020 primary.

 Are you registered to vote?
-If you didn’t register by the February 7 deadline, you can still register in-person at any early voting polling place from February 13 to 29.
 Check here to confirm your eligibility and see your sample ballot.

-Early voting locations: In Mecklenburg County, you can choose from any of 20 one-stop locations, which are scattered from Ballantyne to Cornelius and places in between.
+Early voting locations: Early voting is over.
+But for future reference, here’s a map of 20 one-stop locations scattered from Ballantyne to Cornelius and places in between.